h8d13/KADEBOOT/README.md

 Then run: `chmod +x post && sudo ./post`

-After our script it will restart one last time.
+After ruuning the script it will restart one last time.
 And you are done !

 For more info see main repo: [KAES-ARCH](https://github.com/h8d13/KAES-ARCH)